 Credit or Debit Cards

 These are probably the most convenient way to get money while you're abroad.
 You will receive your withdrawal in the local currency, so it's particularly convenient when you're traveling in several countries.
-The exchange rate is generally good, too.
+The exchange rate is good, too.
 Check with your bank to know what fees are associated or if there are “sister banks” that will charge you no fees for usage (see note below).

 Note: Be sure you inform your bank of your travel dates so that they are aware.
 Some banking institutions will freeze your account if they believe the charges are fraudulent